HULK VS JUGGERNAUT

 With the Juggernaut looking for a man who double crossed him, he is met up by the Avengers.
 After Captain America, Spider-man and Iron Man are defeated Juggernaut is now faced with the Avengers strongest member, the "Savage" Hulk!
-The two behemoths trade blows with Juggernaut eventually knocking the green brute out (or so it seems).
+The two behemoths trade blows with Juggernaut eventually knocking the green brute back.
 Wolverine would then attack and fair no better.
 Storm, watching all this tries a different approach and begins to talk the Juggernaut down.
 It almost works but the Hulk roars back into battle, knocking himself and Juggernaut off the clifftop into the sea below.
 Soon the Hulk swims to shore asking where the Juggernaut is and he is nowhere to be found.

 The Avengers battle Loki, who has enlisted the help of some villains including the Juggernaut.
 As the "Savage" Hulk battles Iron Clad of the U-Foes, Wolverine locks up with Juggernaut and doesn't fair very well against him.
 Eventually, the Hulk will help out his teammate and smack Juggernaut around with Iron Clad's limp body.
 Soon everything get's broken up as Loki escapes.